-“The discussions that Denise led, the handouts that reinforced her talks, and meditating in a group setting.”
+- “The discussions that Denise led and the handouts that reinforced her talks and meditating in a group setting.”

-“Your CD’s were extremely useful and well-done, and made practice really enjoyable.”
+- “Your audio recordings were extremely useful and well-done, and made practice really enjoyable.”

 What differences did you notice in your experiences with stress over the 8-week course?

-“Greater awareness of stressors that can trigger reactions physically and emotionally—focus more on acceptance and compassion and less judgment.”
+- “Greater awareness of stressors that can trigger reactions, physically and emotionally.
+I’m able to focus more on acceptance and compassion and less on judgment.”

 - “I got better at noticing the moment—morning air, birdsong, changes in flowers on my way to work.
 I was there rather than projecting into the workday before I even hit the work doors.
 I started many days at a calmer level, more confident I could handle the day.”